Sassywood

-Sassywood is a form of trial by ordeal still in use in Liberia.
-There are various types of ordeal.
-The principal one involves the drinking of a poisonous concoction made of the bark of the Erythrophleum suaveolens tree.
+Sassywood is an ancient West African form of trial by ordeal.
+Although it has been outlawed due to human rights concerns, it remains in sporadic use in Liberia.
+In sassywood, the necessary ordeal can take on many different forms.
+The principal one involves the drinking of a poisonous concoction made from the bark of the "Ordeal Tree", or erythrophleum suaveolens.
 Another involves the rubbing of a red-hot machete on the legs of the suspect, while a third involves dipping the suspect's hand into hot oil.

+The Ordeal Tree

-The practice has a long tradition in Liberia.
+The practice of sassywood, and specifically the use of erythrophleum suaveolens poisonous bark, has a long history in Liberia.
 A Reverend Mr. Connelly described it in some detail in "My Report of the Kroo people" in the 1850 book The ...
 Annual Report of the American Colonization Society ...:

 The bark of the sassy-wood is powerfully narcotic, and a strong decoction of this the person is forced to drink ... he either throws off from his stomach the poison, when he is pronounced innocent, or it operates as a cathartic, when he is declared guilty, and compelled to take more of the decoction, and is subjected to other cruelties, which cause his speedy death. ...
 The ordeal of sassy-wood is therefore made a penalty for all crimes ... the friends of the accused may buy him off from death for different sums of money ...